vidbeo/player-api/README.md

 # player-api

-Control an embedded video using JavaScript
+Use our Player API to control an embedded video using JavaScript.